azalexzhang/minesweeper/README.md

 I wanted the font size of the text in the buttons and the text areas to be consistent, so I eventually extracted two methods, one for JButtons, and one for JTextAreas, so that if I wanted to change the font size for all of them at once, I would only need to change two values.
+- There was some duplicate code in the methods displayGameWonMessage and displayGameLostMessage, so I extracted the method makeDialogBox.
+There might be a way to make it simpler since there is still duplicate code in those two methods.
+(The if statement in displayGameWonMessage is making it tough to figure out.)
+- Initially I used the fields X_DIMENSION and Y_DIMENSION in the constructor for GraphicalBoard, but now I have two private fields and two new int parameters x and y passed to the constructor.
+This will especially help if I want to implement difficulty levels.
+- Not necessarily related to cohesion and coupling, but I finally fixed LeaderboardTest.java.
+It now rewrites the original test scores back to the test files so that the tests can pass every time they are run.

 ## Instructions for Grader (Phase 3)
 - You can generate the first required event by clicking a button on the main menu.
 Click the button "View